Krishnatripathi09/Node-Js-Practice/README.md

 while importing a module using requires we can avoid writing the extension for the file as It will assume that it is (.js) file for eg: require("./sum") // ***here we do not need to write the extension.***

+These type Of Import and Export of modules is Known as Common JS Modules(CEJS).
+There is one more type of import and export which is known as ES Modules
+By default In our app we have commonjs modules in but when we want to use ES Modules we have to create a __package.json__ file and in that we have to specify type as module;
+{
+    type:"module"
+}

+then we can use import and export directly instead of using require and module.exports for eg: for importing we use import {x,calculateSum} from "./sum.js" and for exporting we can use export var x=10 or export function (){}

+When commonJs requires the modules in a synchronous way means if we require any file then unless and until the file is not loaded it will not move to next file.
+But ES Modules are loaded in an asynchronous way means if we import any file then it will not wait for the file to be loaded it will move to next file and it will load the file in the background.
+Code in common JS modules Run in Non-strict Mode but in ES modules code runs in Strict Mode.

+## Module exports
+while exporting functions and variables in our modules when we write module.expports ={x,calculateSum}
+so here the module.exports is a an empty object and we can check this by using a __console.log(module.exports)__ and it will return an empty object.

+so while exporting we can also write like
+***module.exports.x=x***
+***module.exports.calculateSum=calculateSum***

 ## NODE - JS  Practice From Basics

 Created a Node Js Server which listens on port (3000)